 Biocompatible Materials; Biomedical Engineering; Brain Injuries; Brain Neoplasms; Genetic Therapy; Drug Delivery Systems; Stroke; Nanomedicine; Cell- and Tissue-Based Therapy

-Our research focuses on developing novel nanomedicine and stem cell therapies for treatment of neurological disorders through a unique combination of material science, biology, and engineering.
+Our research group focuses on developing translational nanomedicine, gene therapy, and stem cell therapy for treatment of neurological disorders through a unique combination of material science, biology, and engineering.

 Extensive Research Description